naseemagithub/naseemagithub/README.md

 # 💫 About Me:
-I'm currently a engineering student looking forward to learn new things
+.I'm currently a engineering student
+.looking forward to learn new things

 ## 🌐 Socials: